 develops, recommends and oversees compliance with our corporate governance guidelines and code of business conduct and ethics.

-A copy of the Nominating and Corporate Governance Committee s charter is available on our website at www.uct.com/investors/corporate_governance.htm.
+A copy of the Nominating and Corporate Governance Committee s charter is available on our website at http://uct.com/investors/corporate-governance/.

-The current members of the Nominating and Corporate Governance Committee are David T. ibnAle (chair) and Susan H. Billat.
-Our Board of Directors has determined that each current member of the Nominating and Corporate Governance Committee is independent as defined under NASDAQ.
-The Nominating and Corporate Governance Committee met two times in 2013.
+The current members of the Nominating and Corporate Governance Committee are David T. ibnAle (chair), Susan H. Billat and Emily M. Liggett.
+On the recommendation of the Nominating and Corporate Governance Committee of our Board of Directors, our Board of Directors expects that our Nominating and Corporate Governance Committee will consist of Ms. Liggett (chair), Mr. Edman and Mr. ibnAle following the 2015 Annual Meeting of Stockholders.
+Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent as defined under NASDAQ.
+The Nominating and Corporate Governance Committee met seven times in 2014.